barthwalsaurabh0/zsh_and_iitd_proxy_nonroot/README.md

 **exports_research.sh**

-## ğŸ› ï¸ 6.
+## ğ6.
 Define Environment Switcher Functions

 Add this to the bottom of your `~/.zshrc`: